-The main forms of trafficking have already been outlined as they appear in the Act.
-The range of trafficking offences operating in Britain started to have its data trail developed through the National

-Referral Mechanism as referred to above.
-Inter alia these include:
+The main forms of trafficking have already been outlined as they appear in the act.
+The range of trafficking offences operating in Britain started to have its data trail developed through the National Referral Mechanism.
+Inter alia, these include:

-Forced Labour
+- Forced labour

-Domestic Servitude
+- Domestic servitude

-Sexual Exploitation
+- Sexual exploitation

-Child Trafficking - labour, social services fraud, sex trafficking, pornography, criminal capacity -
+- Child trafficking labour, social services fraud, sex trafficking, pornography, criminal operations (e.g. cannabis farms)

+- Organ trafficking

+- Gamete trafficking